EnzoPietta/ONNX-Model-Benchmark/README.md

 #### Notes:

 - **Dataset:**
-  The dataset used in this project can be downloaded from the following link:
+  The dataset used in these scritps can be downloaded from the following link:
   [Download Dataset](https://drive.google.com/drive/folders/1QN67qTdgyFAbELnOuU3UREMoXhyl7OHg?usp=sharing)

 - **GPU Inference:**